gii-is-DP2/DP2-1920-GI-04/readme.md

 Use cases:

-* Creating a beauty service with "enabled" set to true, and it appears on the listing (:heavy_check_mark:)
+* Creating a beauty service with "enabled" set to true, and it appears on the listing. - :heavy_check_mark:
-* Creating a beauty service with "enabled" set to false, and it doesn't appear on the listing (:x:)
+* Creating a beauty service with "enabled" set to false, and it doesn't appear on the listing. - :x:

 ### US03 - Filtering Beauty Services
 As an user of the system or a guest